-Other protections implemented under the No Surprises Act, including provisions related to the independent dispute resolution (IDR) process, good faith estimates for uninsured (or self-pay) individuals, the patient-provider dispute resolution process, and expanded rights to external review.
+Other protections implemented under the No Surprises Act, include provisions related to the independent dispute resolution (IDR) process, good faith estimates for uninsured (or self-pay) individuals, the patient-provider dispute resolution process, and expanded rights to external review.

-This rule outlines the processes for payers and physicians and other healthcare “providers” to settle disputes over out-of-network payments beginning with a 30-day open negotiation period.
+New rules were implemented by the Centers for Medicare and Medicaid Services (CMS) that outline the processes for payers and physicians and other healthcare “providers” to settle disputes over out-of-network payments beginning with a 30-day open negotiation period.
 If they fail to negotiate an agreement, a formal IDR process, using an outside entity to weigh their cases, may be initiated by either side to come up with an agreement based on the “qualifying payment amount (QPA)” (median-in-network rate).
 The rule clarifies that before any dispute can begin, that an initial payment or notice of denial must be sent to the provider and any initial payment should be an amount that the plan or issuer reasonably intends to be payment in full based on the relevant facts and circumstances.

-ACP has submitted comments to CMS based on ACP’s guiding policy on surprise medical bills which is outlined in its position paper entitled, “Improving Health Care Efficacy and Efficiency Through Increased Transparency.”
+ACP submitted comments to CMS based on ACP’s guiding policy on surprise medical bills which is outlined in its position paper entitled, “Improving Health Care Efficacy and Efficiency Through Increased Transparency.”